How to Treat Road Rash at Home

 Road rash from a cycling crash is not an especially deep injury, but it can bleed and is definitely painful.

-Apply a layer of triple-antibiotic ointment (like Neosporin) to the entire road rash area.
-It’s also helpful to apply a layer of petroleum jelly on top of that to prevent the bandage from sticking to the flesh.
-Cover it with a sterile gauze pad and tape.
-Change the dressing once a day.
+A layer of petroleum jelly can be helpful in preventing the bandage from sticking to the flesh, keeping the wound moist, and decreasing pain.
+Cover the whole area with a sterile non-stick gauze pad and tape.
+An elastic tubular dressing such as Surgilast may be useful as a top layer to hold the dressing in place over limbs and joints.
+Change the dressing daily, unless using a bandage designed to stay on longer.
 It will be gooey and ooze, which is nasty but normal.
 If the bandage sticks to the wound, don’t try to pull it loose.
 Soak it in the bathtub for about 20 minutes and it should come off easily.

 Hydrocolloid dressings may be used in cases where the road rash is drier and not draining (fresh, oozy wounds will need a more absorbent dressing), or beginning to scab over.
 Hydrocolloid dressings protect the wound from outside contamination, and create a moist environment that enhances the body’s healing mechanisms.
 They are designed to be left on for up to a week.
 Big abrasions like road rash usually heal from the deeper layers of the skin outward, and also from the edges toward the center.

 RELATED: What to Do if a Car Hits You While Riding

 If you see redness around the wound, red streaks, or if the wound feels hot or secretes yellow or green pus, your road rash could be infected.
 Some pain, swelling, and redness are normal parts of the healing process, but should decrease over the course of several days; increases might indicate infection.
 If left untreated, more severe, systemic signs of infection, such as fever, malaise, or movement loss.
 See a doctor if signs of infection arise.
 Otherwise, proper cleaning and care will minimize scarring, and lead to full healing.